aadarshkt/scanx_client/README.md

 5. Currently available for Library and Student Activity Center.
 6. Get last location where you entered or exited at.
 7. Get total time spent at any location during entire stay at college at one place.
+8. Admin portal for any admin at college to check through entries of location information.

 # Inside Previews